Force over Distance: Chapter 14

 "And you.”
 Young glared at Rush.
 “Stay here, right here, and don't make this difficult."

 Before Rush could respond, Young levered himself to his feet and hit the door controls.
-He left Rush and Greer sitting on the corridor floor, regarding each other warily, and stepped into the room.
+He left Rush and Greer on the corridor floor, regarding each other warily.

 The other man leaned against the table where the terminal was positioned, arms crossed, expression impatient.
-Young entered the room and stepped laterally to lean against the back wall at the point corresponding to Rush’s position in the corridor.
+Young stepped laterally to lean against the back wall at the point corresponding to Rush’s position in the corridor.

 It was workable.
 Barely.
 The bulkheads were thick.
-His headache escalated to just short of unmanageable.
-He was getting only a shadow of Rush’s mental presence.
-The only thing he felt was strain.
+His headache escalated to just short of unmanageable, and he got only a shadow of Rush’s mental presence.

 “David.”
 Young crossed his arms, pressing himself against the metal behind him.